Version control: Original 1990 / Updated 1999 / Updated 2003 / Updated 2015

 Boundary markers must be made of non-injurious materials.

 A well-equipped medical kit must be readily available.

-The court surface must be non-slip and free of obstacles.
+The ground surface must be free of obstructions and loose objects.

 Where possible, ice should be available for the treatment of injuries.